-Contact us now about BNG - info@ywt.org.uk
+Contact us about Biodiversity Net Gain in Yorkshire - info@ywt.org.uk

-Biodiversity Net Gain (BNG) is an approach to development that seeks to leave the natural environment in a measurably better state than it was before the development occurred.
-It aims to deliver improvements through habitat enhancement or creation after firstly avoiding and then mitigating harm.
 BNG therefore offers significant potential to create or enhance habitat, expand nature reserves, improve connectivity of existing habitats, restore ecosystems at scale, and contribute to the Nature Recovery Network.

-The Environment Act 2021 sets out that the majority of developments will be legally required to demonstrate a minimum net gain of 10% and secure those gains for a minimum of 30 years, though there is no legal obligation beyond the 30 years.
 This mandatory BNG came into effect for all major planning applications under the Town and Country Planning Act on 12th February 2024, and for ‘Small Sites’ on 2nd April 2024.
 It is anticipated that mandatory BNG will also be applied to Nationally Significant Infrastructure Projects (NSIPs) in May 2026.

-To provide a true gain for nature, BNG should be used to either enhance, restore or create new habitat on low value biodiversity sites identified for nature’s recovery.
 BNG should not be used to fund ongoing restoration or management for high nature value sites such as established and well managed nature reserves, Local Wildlife Sites and other land that supports existing good quality habitat, except in certain extenuating circumstances.

 In practice, Yorkshire Wildlife Trust will assess each BNG opportunity on its individual merits, only engaging where the following principles are adhered to, and only where appropriate regulations and best practice have been (or will be) followed.

-BNG Services with Yorkshire Wildlife Trust
+Yorkshire Wildlife Trust provides BNG services

 Knowledge & land management services